Live Updates arrow

 Close

-We know there have been times when we’ve fallen short, and we understand the frustration this has caused for the customers and communities we serve.
-This is an open and honest look at where Southern Water has been and how we’re moving forward.
-We’ve begun putting things right, but we recognise there’s lots more to do.
+We know we haven’t always got it right, and we understand the frustration this has caused.
+This is an honest look at where Southern Water has come from and how we’re moving forward.
+We’ve started to put things right, but we know there’s still a lot more to do.

 background